rewired-gh/astro-blog-rewired/src/content/post/blog-arch.md

 </a>
 ```

-### Transitions and Animations
+### Motions

+Here are some notable motions used on my blog.
+Other motions are usually trivial to implement using Tailwind CSS.

 #### Navigation Bar Button

 The hover effect of navigation bar buttons is implemented using CSS [`backdrop-filter`](https://developer.mozilla.org/en-US/docs/Web/CSS/backdrop-filter).
-It's in the Baseline 2024 list so don't worry about the compatibility. ~~You should always blame users for not upgrading their browsers.~~ Here is the example code:
+It's in the Baseline 2024 list so don't worry about the compatibility. ~~You should always blame users for not upgrading their browsers.~~ Here is the code:

 ```html
 <a